UPCOMING TRAVEL SEMINAR:

 The complexities of reconciling a collective narrative toward truth, justice and memory in post conflict regions of the world are lived, and profoundly challenging experiences.
 As such, locations that have organized institutional efforts which engage the imagination and conscience of their populations are important centers for study and international engagement in genocide prevention.

-This special travel seminar to Bangladesh and Sri Lanka is organized to facilitate a group learning experience for emerging scholars, senior scholars or professionals who are working in the fields of Comparative Genocide Studies, History, Memory Studies, Museum Studies and intersecting fields of socio/ political and cultural expression.
+This special travel seminar to Sri Lanka is organized to facilitate a group learning experience for emerging scholars, senior scholars or professionals who are working in the fields of Genocide Studies, History, Memory Studies, Museum Studies and intersecting fields of socio/ political and cultural expression.
 The objectives for this group study / travel experience are three fold:

-- To develop an understanding of the socio-historical processes which gave rise to the polarization of the populations within each nation with a view toward recognition and understanding critical social patterns precipitating mass violence, and collective memory / reconciliation processes and their challenges post conflict.
+- To develop an understanding of the socio-historical processes which gave rise to the polarization of the populations within this nation with a view toward recognition and understanding critical social patterns precipitating mass violence, and collective memory / reconciliation processes and their challenges post conflict.

 - To establish a survey introduction to memory and museum studies and their individual and collective educational and cultural expressions as they relate to memory and mass atrocity.
-Application of this introduction will facilitate a more nuanced perspective on the strategies each nation has established and implemented to narrate objective and inclusive collective memory processes as well as a perspective on the challenges each nation faces with this responsibility.
+Application of this introduction will facilitate a more nuanced perspective on the strategies Sri Lanka has established and implemented to narrate objective and inclusive collective memory processes as well as a perspective on the challenges each nation faces with this responsibility.

-- To explore through travel on location, the array of memory sites, commemoration and remembrance educational and cultural activities and sites of conscience across the heart of each nation; deepening our individual academic knowledge base with “on the ground experience” and group discussion.
+- To explore through travel on location, the array of memory sites, commemoration and remembrance educational and cultural activities and sites of conscience across the heart of the nation; deepening our individual academic knowledge base with “on the ground experience” and group discussion.

-Using an experiential educational framework, the group will work together to create a depth of collective understanding of the course objectives, with a comprehensive recommended reading list, group online discussions followed by an intensive travel / study experience in each nation which includes educational tours of memorials, museums, and other state institutions; meetings with local artists, scholars, experts and survivors; instruction by local educators; meetings with representatives from government commissions, civil society organizations, and survivor advocacy groups; and access to historical archives.
+Using an experiential educational framework, the group will work together to create a depth of collective understanding of the course objectives, with a comprehensive recommended reading list, group online discussions followed by an intensive travel / study experience in country includes educational tours of memorials, museums, and other state institutions; meetings with local artists, scholars, experts and survivors; instruction by local educators; meetings with representatives from government commissions, civil society organizations, and survivor advocacy groups; and access to historical archives.

 PAST TRAVEL SEMINARS: